neilparikh/ruby-linked-list/readme.md

 # Linked List
-This is my implementaion of a linked list in Ruby.
+This is my implementation of a linked list in Ruby.

 ## Quick Example